Xonshiz/Hulusubs_dl/ReadMe.md

 # Features To Come / Planned Updates

-This is a script I made in my free time to ease my job of getting subs for some korean drama series (Yes, I watch 'em).
+This is a script I made in my free time to ease my job of getting subs for some korean drama series (Yes, I watch 'em).So, I'm not sure if I'll work on this constantly or not.
 Anyways, Some planned updates are :

 1.)
 Converting subs to "srt" format for easy viewing.